xenrelle/Xens-BD-Dump/plugins/NoSuperReactions/README.md

 Download the `NoSuperReactions.plugin.js` file and place it into your BetterDiscord plugins folder.
 Afterwards, turn the plugin on, and you should no longer see Super Reactions.

 If you wish to use the theme version instead, download the `NoSuperReactions.theme.css` file and place it into your BetterDiscord themes folder.

+If you're using Vencord, go to `Settings > Themes > Online Themes`, and then paste the raw css link into the text box.